automl/pynisher/README.md

 | Windows | :grey_question: (1.) | :x:                | :grey_question: (2.) | :grey_question: (4.) |

-1. For `Python 3.7`, there is no access to `signal.raise_signal` which is used to trigger the timeout.
+1. For `Python 3.7`, there is no access to `signal.raise_signal` which we use for `Windows` to trigger the timeout.
 The workaround using `os.kill(pid, signal)` doesn't seem to kill the process as intended as the process will continue to run.
 Seems fixable though.
 2. Mac doesn't seem to allow for limiting a processes memory.
 No workaround has been found including trying `launchctl` which seems global and ignores memory limiting.
 Possibly `ulimit`